Toyota Corolla (E90): South Africa

 In October 1996, an entry-level model called the Toyota Conquest Tazz appeared.
 This model had a very low equipment level, originally only available with a four-speed manual mated to the 1.3l 2E engine and missing things such as a rear windshield wiper or a cigarette lighter – however, the Tazz did receive a twin-tip exhaust and body coloured bumpers.
 A five-speed became available three years later.
-The higher end version was called the Conquest Zip which was powered by the 1.6l 4A-FE engine.
-The first version of the Tazz was only offered with a 1300 cc engine, while the facelifted version offered two models: 130, and 160i - power figures were the same as for the Corolla.
-From October 2000 the car received a light facelift with a more ovoid front end treatment and the name was changed to simply Toyota Tazz as the Conquest label was retired.
+The higher end version was called the Conquest Zip and was powered by the 1.6-litre, 4A-FE engine.
+The first version of the Tazz was only offered with a 1300 cc engine, while the facelifted version offered two models: 130, and 160i - power figures being the same as for the Corolla.
+From October 2000, the car received a light facelift with a more ovoid front end treatment and the name was changed to simply Toyota Tazz as the Conquest label was retired.
 This model continued to be built until July 5, 2006.